iamthatguylook/Penetration-Testing-Notes/Using Web Proxies.md

 ## Other Tools

 This method can be used with other command-line tools, scripts, and thick clients by configuring them to use the web proxy.
 By doing so, you can investigate and modify their requests during web application penetration testing.

+---

+# Burp Intruder

+Both Burp Suite and ZAP offer additional features beyond their default web proxy capabilities, which are essential for web application penetration testing.
+Among the most useful features are web fuzzers and web scanners.
+Burp's fuzzer is called **Burp Intruder** and serves as an alternative to CLI-based web fuzzing tools like ffuf, dirbuster, gobuster, and wfuzz.

+## Burp Intruder Features
+- **Web Fuzzing**: Allows you to fuzz web pages, directories, sub-domains, parameters, and values.
+- **Speed**: The free version of Burp Suite limits requests to 1 per second.
+The Pro version has unlimited speed, which makes it comparable to CLI-based fuzzers.
+- **Use Case**: Ideal for small fuzzing tasks or for those with Burp Pro.

+## Setup and Configuration
+### Target
+- **Sending Request to Intruder**: In Burp's Proxy History, locate a request and right-click to select **Send to Intruder**, or use **[CTRL+I]**.
+- **Intruder Tab**: Open the Intruder tab (**[CTRL+SHIFT+I]**), where you'll configure the attack.

+### Positions Tab
+- **Payload Position**: Specify where to insert the payloads.
+Select the part of the request you want to fuzz (e.g., directory names).
+- **Attack Type**: Select the type of attack.
+For simplicity, choose the **Sniper** attack type (single position).

+### Payloads Tab
+1. **Payload Sets**: This identifies the payload number based on the attack type.
+2. **Payload Options**: Configure the wordlist for the payload.
+Choose **Simple List** or a **Runtime file** to load a wordlist.
+   - Example: Load **/opt/useful/seclists/Discovery/Web-Content/common.txt**.
+3. **Payload Processing**: Apply rules to modify the wordlist before fuzzing.
+For example, use regex to skip lines starting with a dot (`^\..*$`).
+4. **Payload Encoding**: Enable URL encoding for payloads (usually enabled by default).

+### Options Tab
+- **Retry Options**: Set retries on failure and pause before retrying to 0.
+- **Grep - Match**: Configure rules to match responses with specific strings (e.g., HTTP 200 OK) to filter the results.
+- **Grep - Extract**: Useful for extracting specific parts of the response if needed.
+- **Resource Pool**: Define how much network resource to allocate for the attack (use default for smaller attacks).

+### Attack
+- **Start Attack**: Click **Start Attack** to initiate the fuzzing process.
+- **Results**: Review the results for hits (e.g., `/admin` directory).
+- **Sorting Results**: You can sort the results by status code (e.g., 200 OK), length, or other parameters.

+## Additional Uses
+- Burp Intruder is versatile for:
+  - Brute-forcing passwords.
+  - Fuzzing for PHP parameters.
+  - Password spraying for applications using Active Directory (AD) authentication, such as Outlook Web Access (OWA), SSL VPN portals, Remote Desktop Services (RDS), and Citrix.

+## Considerations
+- **Free Version**: The free version of Burp Intruder is throttled to 1 request per second, which is slow for large wordlists.
+- **Pro Version**: The Pro version removes the speed limit and provides additional features for larger-scale fuzzing.